AlokElashoff/Ethnicity_Classification_URAP/README.md

   of people.
 3. adjacenyList.py - Creates an adjaceny list from a randomDataSample.
 4. sampledGraph.py - Given an adjaceny list, creates a graph and labels all people via:
-  US Census
+  (US Census,
-  Character Set
+  Character Set,
-  Homiphily
+  Homiphily)

 # Further Steps
 1. Rerun the process on the newer version of the data.
 See if there is a higher rate of connections.